pmvs2022/labrabota11-gr13b-snews/README.md

 # Build
 Compiling and building is provided by working with Android Studio or using terminal (./gradlew assempleRelease for apk file bulding or ./gradlew bundleRelease for add file building).
 #### Debug
-You can application in two ways: using emulator or your own Android device.
+You can debug application in two ways: using emulator or your own Android device.
 * Emulator: open Device Manager preferences (Virtual), choose one of the existing emulators and run project then.
 * Android device: open Device Manager preferences (Physical), choose pairing with Wi-Fi or connecting with USB cable and click on app icon.
 Please, make sure that you have already set up your device for connection.
 # Technologies